Counting and Cracking: Other works by the playwright

 Shakthi, who is co-founder and co-director of Kurinji theatre company in Sydney, has written other plays, written for film, and created video installations.
 Shakthi was co-founder and lead artistic consultant at Co-Curious From 2018 to 2021, sister company to CuriousWorks.
 CuriousWorks is a Western Sydney community arts organisation established as a start-up "committed to telling diverse community stories" in 2005 by S. Shakthidharan, where he was artistic director until 2018.

 He wrote and directed Stay, which premiered at the 2022 Sydney Festival.
 His 2023 play The Jungle and the Sea, also co-written and directed with Eamon Flack, was produced by Belvoir to good reviews and won several awards.
 He adapted Zana Fraillon's novel The Bone Sparrow for stage, which as toured UK in 2022 with Pilot Theatre.

 Screen work includes the feature film Riz (2015), which he co-wrote, directed, and produced, with Guido Gonzalez.
 He co-executive produced, with CuriousWorks and Cine Esperanza, the documentary Heart of the Fight: The Story of Dick Blair, a 30-minute documentary about Aboriginal pastor Richard Phillips, aka Dick Blair, Australian middleweight champion.
 Blair was a key figure in the establishment of Aboriginal-run social housing development The Block in Redfern, Sydney.
 He was also co-executive producer, with Lyn Norfor and Blake Ayshford, the 2022 anthology film Here Out West.
 He was a co-writer, with Nicole Reddy and Mithila Gupta, of the 2024 TV romance drama series Four Years Later.

 Other work includes VR project Laka (2018, Casula Powerhouse); AV experience The Other Journey (2011, 2013); dance/documentary work Zameen (2013); and hybrid theatre/dance work The Migrant Project (from 2005).

+His memoir, Gather Up Your World in One Long Breath, published in 2025, was shortlisted for the Nonfiction prize at the 2026 Prime Minister's Literary Awards.